-- (d) Where the customer is a trust, the identification of BO shall include identification of the author of the trust, the trustee, the beneficiaries with 15% or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership. - "Certified Copy" Obtaining a certified copy by the RE shall mean comparing the copy of the proof of possession of Aadhaar number where offline verification cannot be carried out or officially valid document so produced by the customer with the original and recording the same on the copy by the authorised officer of the RE as per the provisions contained in the Act.
-Provided that in case of Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs), as defined in Foreign Exchange Management (Deposit) Regulations, 2016 {FEMA 5(R)}, alternatively, the original certified copy, certified by any one of the following, may be obtained: - > authorised officials of overseas branches of Scheduled Commercial Banks registered in India, - branches of overseas banks with whom Indian banks have relationships, - Notary Public abroad, - Court Magistrate, - Judge, - ▶ Indian Embassy/Consulate General in the country where the non-resident customer resides - "Designated Director" means a a person designated by the RE to ensure overall compliance with the obligations imposed under chapter IV of the PML Act and the Rules and shall include: - a. person designated by the RE to ensure overall compliance with the obligations imposed under chapter IV of the PML Act and the Rules and shall include:a. the Managing Director or a whole-time Director, duly authorized by the Board of Directors, if the RE is a company, - b. the Managing Partner, if the RE is a partnership firm, - c. the Proprietor, if the RE is a proprietorship concern, - d. the Managing Trustee, if the RE is a trust, - e. a person or individual, as the case may be, who controls and manages the affairs of the RE, if the RE is an unincorporated association or a body of individuals, and - f. a person who holds the position of senior management or equivalent designated as a 'Designated Director' in respect of Cooperative Banks and Regional Rural Banks.
+- d) Where the customer is a trust, the identification of BO shall include identification of the author of the trust, the trustee, the beneficiaries with 15% or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership. - "Certified Copy" Obtaining a certified copy by the AAVAS shall mean comparing the copy of the proof of possession of Aadhaar number where offline verification cannot be carried out or officially valid document so produced by the customer with the original and recording the same on the copy by the authorised officer of the RE as per the provisions contained in the Act.
+Provided that in case of Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs), as defined in Foreign Exchange Management (Deposit) Regulations, 2016 [FEMA 5(R)], alternatively, the original certified copy, certified by any one of the following, may be obtained: - Authorized officials of overseas branches of Scheduled Commercial Banks registered in India, - > branches of overseas banks with whom Indian banks have relationships, - Notary Public abroad, - Court Magistrate, - Judge, - > Indian Embassy/Consulate General in the country where the non-resident customer resides - "Designated Director" means a person designated by the AAVAS to ensure overall compliance with the obligations imposed under chapter IV of the PML Act and the Rules and shall include person designated by the AAVAS to ensure overall compliance with the obligations imposed under chapter IV of the PML Act and the Rules and shall include: the Managing Director or a whole-time Director, duly authorized by the Board of Directors

-Explanation - For the purpose of this clause, the terms "Managing Director" and "Whole-time Director" shall have the meaning assigned to them in the Companies Act, 2013.
+Explanation - For the purpose of this clause, the terms "Managing Director" and "Whole-time Director" shall have the meaning assigned to them in the Companies Act, 2013 (as amended from time to time, including any statutory modification(s) or re-enactment(s) thereof, for the time being in force).